anishmariathasan/oedasock/README.md

 # Foot Cuff Control App

 This Android application is designed to control a foot cuff used to prevent edema.
 The app communicates with a **Seeed XIAO ESP32-C6 microcontroller** via BLE to manage the inflation and deflation of the cuff based on strain readings.
 It features an emergency stop functionality, manual control buttons, a progress bar to visualize the cuff's inflation/deflation state, and BLE connectivity for controlling the microcontroller.
 It was created for an Imperial College London module project.
-The NordicSemiconductor Kotlin BLE Library has been used as a wrapped around the native API as BLE in Android is a pain.
+The NordicSemiconductor Kotlin BLE Library has been used as a wrapper around the native API as BLE in Android is a pain.

 ## Features